kubeflow/pipelines/samples/contrib/aws-samples/mnist-kmeans-sagemaker/README.md

 ## Cleaning up the endpoint

-You can find the model/endpoint configuration name in the `sagemaker_resource_name` output field of the respective component.
+You can find the model/endpoint configuration name in the `sagemaker_resource_name` field under Output artifacts of the EndpointConfig/Model component in the pipeline run.

 ```
 export ENDPOINT_CONFIG_NAME=
 export MODEL_NAME=
 ```
 To delete all the endpoint resources use:

+Note: The namespace for the standard kubeflow installation is "kubeflow".
+For multi-tenant installations the namespace is located at the left in the navigation bar.

 ```
 export MY_KUBEFLOW_NAMESPACE=